adityakamath/optical_flow_ros/README.md

 # optical_flow_ros
 ROS 2 package for the [PMW3901](https://shop.pimoroni.com/products/pmw3901-optical-flow-sensor-breakout?variant=27869870358611) optical flow sensor and it's short-range variant [PAA5100](https://shop.pimoroni.com/products/paa5100je-optical-tracking-spi-breakout?variant=39315330170963).

-Note: This implementation is a bit over-engineered, as I have been experimenting with ROS 2 [managed/lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes, [executors](https://docs.ros.org/en/humble/Concepts/About-Executors.html#executors) and [composition](https://github.com/ros2/examples/blob/rolling/rclpy/executors/examples_rclpy_executors/composed.py) using Python.
+Note: This implementation is a bit over-engineered, as I have been experimenting with ROS 2 [managed/lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes using Python.

 ## Implementation details

 * ```optical_flow_publisher```: This executable uses the [pmw3901-python](https://github.com/pimoroni/pmw3901-python) library to access sensor data over SPI.
 The delta X and Y measurements from the sensor are converted to 2D odometry data, which is published periodically using a timer as an [Odometry](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) message to the ```/odom``` topic and as a [transform broadcast](https://ros2-industrial-workshop.readthedocs.io/en/latest/_source/navigation/ROS2-TF2.html) to ```/tf```.
 The odometry publisher uses the [Sensor Data QoS profile](https://docs.ros.org/en/rolling/Concepts/About-Quality-of-Service-Settings.html#qos-profiles) as default.
 This implementation is designed as a lifecycle component and can be run individually as well.

-* ```optical_flow_node```: This executable creates an instance of ```optical_flow_publisher``` and runs it using a single threaded executor.

-* ```optical_flow_launch.py```: This is the launch file that launches ```optical_flow_node``` as a  lifecycle node, loads its parameters, and then configures and activates it.
+* ```optical_flow_launch.py```: This is the launch file that launches ```optical_flow_publisher``` as a  lifecycle node, loads its parameters, and then configures and activates it.
 The lifecycle node is first initialized, then set to 'configure' from the launch file.
 When the 'inactive' state is reached, the registered event handler activates the node.

 ## Parameters